wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 * show that the API accomplishes the defined scenario
 * show at a high level that the API interacts well with existing APIs

+The idea of mocks is to give reviewers of the API an idea of how the API interacts with other APIs to solve the actual scenario.
+This is a test that the API actually serves the purpose it was designed for.

+### Review

+Throughout the process and at all phases the API should be available for review

+APIs are always in progress

+Review can happen in many ways:
+* Feedback from users using a deployed API
+*

 ## API Operation